German Mills: History

 An agreement between Andrew Pierce and the German Land Company, signed and dated January 1, 1793, supplied oxen and cattle from Connecticut to both the town of York and to German Mills.
 They were sent prior to the arrival of the first settler groups, in 1794.
-In November, 1794, some of the oxen kept at the German Land Company warehouse, located at the southeast corner of present King and Sherbourne Streets in the town of York, were used in the construction of Yonge Street, now the world's longest street.
+In November 1794, some of the oxen kept at the German Land Company warehouse, located at the southeast corner of present King and Sherbourne Street in the town of York, were used in the construction of Yonge Street, now the world's longest street.
 Other oxen and cattle were shipped to German Mills in flat-bottomed boats up the Don River and then via its tributary, German Mills Creek.
 At the time, both rivers had a larger water flow.

-The German Mills industrial complex consisted of a grist mill, which produced super-fine flour, a sawmill and a blacksmith's forge.
+The German Mills industrial complex consisted of a grist mill, which produced super-fine flour, a sawmill, and a blacksmith's forge.
 The sawmill produced shingles and lumber for the buildings in the German Mills area and for the first houses in Toronto, notably Russell Abbey, the home of the Hon.
 Peter Russell, Administrator of Upper Canada on Palace Street in 1797.
 This house established William Moll Berczy's reputation as an architect.
 He is known today as the "Founder of Markham" and "Co-Founder of Toronto".

-Six years later, when it became apparent that water-power produced by the Don River was insufficient to operate the mills, the German Mills industrial complex went into decline.
+Six years later, when it became apparent that water-power produced by the Don River was insufficient to operate the mills, the German Mills industrial complex declined.

 Zoning

-German Mills is now primarily a residential neighbourhood.
+German Mills is now primarily a residential neighborhood.
 Most homes are single-family residences, many built in the 1970s and 1980s.
 Area commuters rely heavily on cars, but the York Region Transit does offer bus services.

 Parks

-The few parks in the neighbourhood bear the names of settlers and of settlements:
+The few parks in the neighborhood bear the names of settlers and settlements: